bterlson/openai-in-typespec/.dotnet/README.md

 ReadOnlyMemory<float> vector = embedding.Vector;
 ```

 Notice that the resulting embedding is a list (also called a vector) of floating point numbers represented as an instance of `ReadOnlyMemory<float>`.
 By default, the length of the embedding vector will be 1536 when using the `text-embedding-3-small` model or 3072 when using the `text-embedding-3-large` model.
 Generally, larger embeddings perform better, but using them also tends to cost more in terms of compute, memory, and storage.
-You can reduce the dimensions of the embedding by creating an instance of the `EmbeddingOptions` class, setting the `Dimensions` property, and passing it as a parameter in your call to the `GenerateEmbedding` method:
+You can reduce the dimensions of the embedding by creating an instance of the `EmbeddingOptions` class, setting the `Dimensions` property, and passing it as an argument in your call to the `GenerateEmbedding` method:

 ```csharp
 EmbeddingOptions options = new() { Dimensions = 512 };